scorsero/scorsero-client-android/README.md

 # Scorsero [![CircleCI](https://circleci.com/gh/scorsero/scorsero-client-android/tree/master.svg?style=svg)](https://circleci.com/gh/scorsero/scorsero-client-android/tree/master)

-## Announcement of termination
-Due to ability to use Flowable BPMN engine and make close integration with Toggl, Todoist etc with custom Tasks or Task handlers, Scorsero is considered obsolete.
-There will be no more features, improvements or fixes.

 ## About
 Scorsero provides a new way of productivity tracking.
 It can be used as a simple to-do app, but in some small tweaks can be transformed into a powerful machine that can route you to your target.